stanford-cs348k/asst2-convlayer/README.md

 The codebase uses a simple `Makefile` as the build system.
 However, there is a dependency on Halide.

 To build the starter code, run `make` from the top level directory.
-The driver source code is in `src/`, and object files and binaries will be populated in `build/` and `bin/` respectively.
-The implementation of the convolution layer generator you will modify is in the top-level file `conv_layer_generators.cpp`.
+The driver source code is in `src/`, and the implementation of the convolution layer generator you will modify is in the top-level file `conv_layer_generators.cpp`.
+Object files and binaries will be populated in `build/` and `bin/` respectively.

 To install and use Halide follow the instructions at http://halide-lang.org/.
 In particular, you should [download a binary release of Halide](https://github.com/halide/Halide/releases).
 Once you've downloaded and untar'd the release, say into directory `halide_dir`, change the previous lines back, and also the following line in `Makefile`